top of page

 Even though there are certain common elements in most family law cases, every client has a unique story that requires keen analysis and a definitive plan on how best to proceed.
 At Julie I. Guindon, we analyze each case and create tailored solutions to ease our clients after the divorce and move into their post-divorce lifestyle.
 You, as our client, can be confident that very knowledgeable and experienced professionals will handle your legal matters.
 We assure you that you have a strong team protecting your rights and working to achieve a solution.

-If you are looking to get advice on legal matters such as family law and parenting coordination after your divorce, Julie I. Guindon can help.
+If you are looking to get advice on legal matters such as family law and parenting coordination after your divorce, Julie I. Guindon, Barrister and Solicitor can help.
 Count on our divorce lawyers for customized solutions based on your specific needs.

 The Types of Divorces

 Most people decide to end their marriage without knowing what follows next.
 Divorces can and cannot end amicably.
 In most cases, issues between the husband and wife may need to be resolved, and properties may need to be legally divided.
-Our compassionate divorce lawyers at Julie I. Guindon in Ottawa can efficiently guide you through the ins and outs of the divorce process so you can manage your family as your marriage ends.
+Julie I. Guindon can efficiently guide you through the ins and outs of the divorce process so you can manage your family as your marriage ends.

-When it comes to divorce procedures, a divorce can only happen in two ways - contested and uncontested.
+When it comes to divorce procedures, there are only two ways: contested or uncontested.
 Read below in detail to know what encompasses both types of divorces and how you can navigate through them.

 Contested Divorce